OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 ## Debug your add-in

-Visual Studio provides build and debug properties to assist with debugging your add-in.
+Visual Studio provides build and debug properties to assist with debugging your add-in in the Office desktop client on Windows.
+Visual Studio does not debug add-ins in other Office configurations, such as Office Online, or Office for Mac.
+For more information on debugging in other configurations, see [Debug Office Add-ins in Office Online](../testing/debug-add-ins-in-office-online.md) or [Debug Office Add-ins on iPad and Mac](../testing/debug-office-add-ins-on-ipad-and-mac.md).

 ### Review the build and debug properties